 Second, cut back any part of a cane that is dead.
 Sometimes canes die back only partly, not all the way to the ground.
 Cut back to wherever there is live, green growth.
 Don’t cut anything that is still green and alive.

 That’s it.
-We get lots of berries throughout most of the year from our patches, and this is the only pruning method I use (besides removing the shoots that sprout up out of bounds, of course).
+We get lots of berries throughout most of the year from our patches, and this is the only pruning method I use.

 Even though we don’t live in the ideal raspberry-growing climate here in Southern California, I’m convinced that most of our yards can produce a fine raspberry crop.
 The keys are giving the plants plenty of water and not too much sun.